segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/survicate-swift.md

 https://github.com/survicate/analytics-swift-survicate.git

-You'll then have the option to pin to a version, or specific branch, as well as which project in your workspace to add it to.
+You'll then have the option to pin to a version or specific branch, and select which project in your workspace to add it to.
 Once you've made your selections, click the `Add Package` button.

 ### Using Package.swift